rainflop000/javalice/README.md

     - Exhaust all backward jumps after landing in jail.

 ### Endgame

-- The outcome is logged in Outcome.txt.
+- The outcome is printed on screen.

 Good luck escaping Javalice!